konnir/llm_straem_from_queue/README.md

 Licence:
--All work done by the author is free to use without any warranty.
+- All work done by the author is free to use without any warranty.
 - Any third parties code, models and others belong to their authors and legal entities, it's user responsibility to check and get any needed approval.